emscape2/CE-Character_Creator/README.md

   - hallucinations
 -  recruit followers:
   - one animal (buffalo, donkey, scouting dog)
-  - one native (scout, animal handler, warrior)
+  - one native (scout, animal handler, warrior, if 2 normal dice also shaman )
   - one harbor recruit
 Afterwards the game will continue normally.

 Suggestions:
 - option to instead of extra perk recruit lizardman
+- Introvert perk.
+Gives 30 more sanity but lowers party limit by 2, gives only animals for starting recruits.